1eespace/1eespace/README.md

 <h1> Hello👋 , I'm Evie </h1>
 <p>
-    Driven by curiosity and Growing every day.</br>
+    Driven by curiosity, growing every day.</br>
-    — Crafting interactive experiences one line of code at a time
+    — Crafting interactive experiences, one line of code at a time
 </p>

 ## 🚀 **About Me**